microsoft/FluidFramework/packages/framework/aqueduct/README.md

 ### Data Object Development

-The `DataObject` and the `PureDataObject` are the two base data objects provided by the library.
+`DataObject` and `PureDataObject` are the two base classes provided by the library.

 #### [`DataObject`](./src/data-objects/dataObject.ts)